-Your brain physically rewires its internal GPS the exact second you stop exploring and start chasing a specific target.
+Your brain physically rewires its internal GPS the second you start 'chasing' something instead of just wandering around.

 Active Pursuit Gates Egocentric Coding in the Retrosplenial Cortex